mblackonline/mblackonline.github.io/_posts/2023-10-26-Unattended Upgrades with Email Notifications-Keeping Your Raspberry Pi Secure.md

 ---

 #### **Prerequisites/Assumptions in this guide:**
-  * You have a Raspberry Pi running Raspberry Pi OS.
+  * You have a Raspberry Pi running Raspberry Pi OS (Debian version 11 - Bullseye).
   * You already have SSH access to your Pi (or you can access the Pi terminal by some other login method like direct access or VNC).
   * Your Raspberry Pi is on the same local area network as the computer you're using to access it.
   * You have a Gmail account to use for email notifications.